chinchalinchin/scrilla/README.txt

     python ./main.py -ex

+If you prefer a GUI, most of pynance's functionality has been wired into a PyQt widget GUI that can be launched with,

+    python ./main.py -gui

+The GUI is still in development and so may have a few bugs lurking within it.
+If you discover one, contact the owner of this repo.

 Note, if you put the /scripts/ directory on your PATH, it provides a light wrapper around the python invocation so you can dispense with the 'python ./main.py' part of each command.
 In other words, if /scripts/ is on your PATH, you can execute the following command from any directory,

     pynance -min SPY GLD EWA